alanleatherman/augment-ios-interview-take-home/README.md

 - **API Response Models**: Match exact OpenWeatherMap JSON structure
 - **Domain Models**: Clean, UI-friendly models for app consumption
 - **Conversion Extensions**: Transform API responses to domain models with computed properties

+## Future Improvements

+Given more time, I would focus on these key areas for enhancement:

+### Architecture & Code Quality
+- **Better Mockability**: Enhance protocol abstractions and dependency injection for more comprehensive testing scenarios
+- **More In-Depth Testing**: Expand test coverage with edge cases, performance testing, and UI automation tests
+- **Better View Organization**: Further cleanup and modularization of Views/Screens/Subviews for improved maintainability
+- **Better Separation of Responsibilities**: More granular separation of concerns - while the current architecture is solid, it could be even more modular with additional time

+### Technical Debt & Refinements
+- **Enhanced Protocol Design**: More specific protocols for different aspects of weather and location services
+- **Improved Error Recovery**: More sophisticated retry mechanisms and offline mode capabilities
+- **Performance Optimization**: Memory usage profiling and optimization for large city lists
+- **Code Documentation**: Comprehensive inline documentation for complex weather calculations and business logic

 ## Future Enhancements